bernatferragut/CCT/Explorations/Artbit 1.md

 #### Microbit properly connected with the Art:bit via Bluetooth

-The Artbit is a simplified version of the MakeCode platform specially created for story-telling and art.
-It interacts with Micro:bit via Bluetooth without using a simulator.
-Simply draw your shapes on the right side of the screen (shape section), select it and it will be displayed automatically on your Micro:bit.
-Creative possibilities are endless!
+Art:bit is a friendly block-coding platform for micro:bit specifically created for storytelling and art.
+Getting started is easy:

+**1.** Simply draw your shapes on the right-hand side of the screen (shape section)

+**2.** Select the shape you drew

+**3.** It will be automatically displayed on your micro:bit.

 **The Shape section**